briandfoy/briandfoy.github.io/_posts/2020-11-28-neil-degrasse-tyson-is-not-a-scientist.md

 But, there's a catch, and this is where scientific training should come into play.

 How do we know the artists used these titles?
 Van Gogh most likely (I don't know!) didn't call it *The Starry Night* because he was a Dutch man living in sanitarium in France.
 Not even the MoMA lists a non-english title, although I've written to them to see if they know the answer because english Wikipedia, the Van Gogh Gallery, and many other places list only the english title.
-Maybe Van Gogh didn't name it at all.
+Maybe Van Gogh didn't name it at all. *UPDATE: <A href="#moma">MoMA's response</a> is at the end*.

 And this is where Tyson shows his lack of scientific rigor, curiosity, and ethical behavior.
 Like many working scientists, there's doing Science, the 9-to-5 job, and then there's clocking out and being a normal human with all of the foibles, biases, and laziness that Tyson attributes to the hoi polloi.
 Behold, a man!